Anti-Slavery & Human Trafficking Statement

 Who this policy is for

-All employees of Hotelcare in both Support Service Office and in hotels.
+All employees of HotelCare in both Support Service Office and in Sites.
 It is the responsibility of each employee;

-Any concerns employees may have regarding this policy should seek clarification from their line manager or Operations Manager.
+Any concerns employees may have regarding this policy should seek clarification from the HotelCare Risk Department.

 To achieve these objectives, the company will: